 Whether you need help putting a healthy dinner on the table during a busy work week or are planning a more elaborate meal for a special occasion, the best slow cooker can quickly become a kitchen essential.

 Much like the best air fryer, slow cookers excel at versatility.
-Beyond classic comfort foods like curries, stews and soups, you can use your slow cooker to start the day off with creamy overnight oats or jazz up dinner with slow cooker pulled pork, mushroom risotto or the tastiest seafood paella.
-Best of all, the latest best slow cooker models are multi-functional and great for busy people.
+Beyond classic comfort foods like curries, stews and soups, you can use your slow cooker to start the day off with creamy porridge or jazz up dinner with pulled pork, mushroom risotto or the tastiest seafood paella.
+Best of all, the latest slow cooker models are multi-functional and great for busy people.
 You can throw in your food and cook it slowly overnight or as you go about your day.

-As if its time-saving capabilities are not reason enough to invest in a slow cooker, the fact it can cut your energy bills and allows for batch cooking means a slow cooker is a wise investment to help you weather the cost of living crisis.
+As if their time-saving capabilities are not reason enough to invest in a slow cooker, the fact they can cut your energy bills and allow for batch cooking means it's a wise investment to help you weather the cost of living crisis.

 What we like